From BR Bullpen

 He was back in the minors in 1966.
 After two more years as a position player, he became a pitcher in 1968.
 He went 6-3 in 1968, 6-2 in 1969 and 4-1 in 1970 in the minors.
 He came back to the majors as a pitcher in 1969, pitching six games with the Seattle Pilots.
 He moved with the team to Milwaukee and pitched for the team, mostly as a starter, from 1970 to 1973.

 After the 1973 season he was traded to the California Angels, for whom he became a reliever.
 After 1974 he was traded to the New York Mets, with whom he stayed five years, pitching solely in relief.
-He had a 1.49 ERA in 1975, 19 saves in 1976 (second in the league), 20 saves in 1977 (fifth in the league), 15 saves in 1978 (eighth in the league) and a 1.49 ERA again in 1979.
+He had a 1.49 ERA in 1975, 19 saves in 1976 (second in the National League), 20 saves in 1977 (fifth in the NL), 15 saves in 1978 (eighth in the 1978) and a 1.49 ERA again in 1979.
 He then signed a free agent contract with the Boston Red Sox, but his arm was shot.
 As a result, he was relegated to mop-up relief in 1980.
 In 1981 he tried to come back by pitching for the Denver Bears of the American Association, but called it quits at the end of the season.

 He attended the Massachusetts Institute of Technology after his baseball career was over, getting a master's degree.
 Prior to that, during his baseball career, he had earned a college degree from Emerson College and done some other graduate work.
 His wife, Kathleen, has written her autobiography, centered around the challenges of being a baseball wife.